Swap crypto in Phantom

 Token is malicious

 Phantom blocks certain scam tokens designed to prevent sending or selling.
 Verified tokens display a purple checkmark.
 If you encounter a suspicious token, don't interact with it.
-See An unfamiliar token or collectible appeared in Phantom.
+See An unfamiliar token or collectible appeared in my wallet.

 Watch-only address